jolle1235/home-project/README.md

 - **Offline Support**: Full offline functionality using service workers and IndexedDB.
 Make changes offline and sync automatically when back online.
 - **Installable PWA**: Install the app on your device for a native-like experience.
-- **Responsive UI**: Mobile-first, accessible, and visually appealing design using Tailwind CSS and Material UI.

 ---